William T. Manning: Career

 When the Bishop was asked whether salvation could be found outside the Episcopal Church, he replied, "Perhaps so, but no gentleman would care to avail himself of it."

 One year prior to the U.S. entering World War I, Manning said:

 During World War I, Rev. Manning served as a volunteer chaplain at Camp Upton.

 Bishop Manning supported the Oxford Groups of the 1930s (not to be confused with the Oxford Movement of the 1830s, of which he was also a supporter) and in 1925 helped Rev. Sam Shoemaker become rector of Calvary Church, where Shoemaker revived the dwindling missionary congregation and later helped found Alcoholics Anonymous.

 From 1922 to 1924, Bishop Manning was in the public eye because of controversies with the Rev. Percy Stickney Grant, who expressed a radical point of view.
 Manning also came into conflict with the Rev. William Norman Guthrie, because of dancing and other innovations at his religious services in St. Mark's in-the-Bouwerie, New York City.
+In 1925, he prohibited Guthrie from inviting "Bad Bishop" Brown to speak at St. Mark's.
+When he preached a sermon critical of Judge Ben Lindsey's position on marriage, the judge was ejected from the service and arrested for disorderly conduct.
+In 1930, his preaching in favor of apostolic succession prompted public debate in the Episcopal press, and in 1934, he was an influential campaigner at the 51st General Convention.
+He held that the Episcopal Church was "fundamentally and definitely Catholic" in view of its apostolic succession, which should not be compromised for the sake of union with Protestant churches.

+In 1933, he attended a rally at Madison Square Garden alongside Reform Jewish Rabbi Stephen Wise, protesting anti-Jewish legislation by the Nazi regime in Germany.